SpencerDuncan8/Crossfit_Workout_App/README.md

 - **Weight & Photo Logging:** Track your body weight and visualize it on a chart.
 Upload progress photos and compare them side-by-side.

 ### 6. Quality of Life Features
+- **In-App Explanations:** Click the help icon next to any conditioning workout type (AMRAP, RFT, Tabata, etc.) to get a detailed explanation of the rules and scoring.
 - **Light & Dark Mode:** Toggle between a sleek dark theme and a clean light theme.
 - **Responsive Design:** A mobile-first design ensures a seamless experience on any device.